Ferrari 308 GTB/GTS: US Model

+Due to the higher performance, "free-flow" exhaust system, and lighter weight, some Americans imported the European models and modified them to a varying degree, sometimes committing fraud (providing photos of US market examples to prove that the compliance work had been done) to gain compliance.
+Some of grey importers replaced the amber turn signal indicators with red brake lamps on the outer parts of the taillamps and affixed the retroreflective markers to the side as to "comply" with the FMVSS regulations.

 308 GTB Millechiodi

 The 308 GTB Millechiodi was an aerodynamic study based on the 308 GTB and designed by Pininfarina.
 It was first shown at the 1977 Geneva Motor Show.
 Differences from the standard 308 GTB include a custom, unpainted aerodynamic body kit and the instrument panel from the Berlinetta Boxer.
 Some of its styling elements would later show up in the Ferrari 288 GTO.

 Rally versions

 From 1978 through 1986, rally racing versions of the Ferrari 308 GTB were developed and produced in small numbers by Michelotto, a Padua-based Ferrari dealer and race-preparation workshop.
 Michelotto was owned and operated by Giuliano Michelotto, not to be confused with Italian automotive designer Giovanni Michelotti.
 Although Michelotto was organizationally independent from Ferrari, the cars were developed in close collaboration with Ferrari factory engineers.
 The Michelotto workshop built rally versions of the 308 GTB to compete in Group 4 and Group B classes of the World Rally Championship.
-This production included cars based on modified production chassis and engines as well as the more radical, purpose-built 308 GT/M. These cars were raced with some success from the late 1970s through the mid 1980s, but development and officially sanctioned competition use of the type ceased in 1986 with the cancellation of the Group B class.
+This production included cars based on modified production chassis and engines as well as the more radical, purpose-built 308 GT/M. These cars were raced with some success from the late 1970s through the mid-1980s, but development and officially sanctioned competition use of the type ceased in 1986 with the cancellation of the Group B class.